Argumentation and persuasion

-The argument categorization framework of the Periodic Table of Arguments (PTA) is designed to analyze natural argumentative discourse.
-As the name indicates, such discourse contains natural argumentation.
-By argumentation, we mean a collection of statements including a particular claim and the reason(s) put forward to establish or increase the acceptability of that claim.
-By natural, we mean that the argumentation is expressed in natural language and occurs in the wild.
+The argument categorization framework of the Periodic Table of Arguments (PTA) is designed to analyze argumentative or persuasive discourse, whether produced by humans or generated by machines such as LLMs.
+As the name indicates, such discourse contains argumentation and/or other persuasive techniques, which are analyzed in terms of specific configurations of statements put forward to establish or increase the acceptability of a central claim.

 Conclusion and premise

-Natural argumentative discourse typically consists of a complex fabric of interconnected statements.
+Argumentative or persuasive discourse typically consists of a set of interconnected statements.
 The PTA operates on the atomic level of the discourse, describing the characteristics of each of the individual arguments contained in it.
 On this level, an argument is a combination of two statements.
 One of them is called the conclusion.
 This is a statement that is questioned and thus in need of support.
 The other is called the premise, and this is the statement providing that support.
 In the example below, the statement functioning as the conclusion precedes the statement functioning as the premise.

 The government should not introduce a basic income.
 It will lead to a drop in income for most people.